JONSASSE/432-2018/slides/class09/README.md

 In today's class, we'll continue our discussion of logistic regression.

 + Note that it's not **logistical regression** or **log(istic) regression**.
-+ Logistic regresison is a generalized linear model approach used to predict a binary (yes/no represented as 1/0) outcome using a linear function of predictors.
++ Logistic regression is a generalized linear model approach used to predict a binary (yes/no represented as 1/0) outcome using a linear function of predictors.
     + The linear function of predictors is connected to the respnse with a logit link, so that we actually predict the log odds of an outcome on a linear scale of the predictors.
     + Exponentiation can allow us to describe the effects of the model predictors in terms of odds ratios.
     + An additional mathematical transformation can allow us to estimate predictions in terms of probabilities that the outcome = 1 or yes.